 Give a compliment: Yes that’s right, even paying someone a compliment or sharing some thoughtful words can make a difference to someone’s day.
 Strike up conversation with a stranger, talk to someone you admire or just send a nice text to brighten someone’s day.
 Trust us – you’ll wish you did it more!

-Tuesday 3rd December is Giving Tuesday, an international day of kindness where everyone is encouraged to give back in their own way, creating a chain of kindness that passes from one person to the next.
-We have a few surprises in store on the day so look out for them around campus, and make sure to pass on the kindness to someone else too!
+Tuesday 30 November is Giving Tuesday, an international day of kindness where everyone is encouraged to give back in their own way, creating a chain of kindness that passes from one person to the next.
+Take a look at what’s going on around campus here, or find inspiration on the Student Support Give pages.

 For more information on the six ways, see Student Support.